Gadji-M/PoolSeq_OMIcsTouch/README.md

 How to run the command line?

-`Sorting_marking_duplicates.sh -i /path/to/input_dir -o /path/to/output_dir -m metrics.txt -p /path/to/picard.jar`
+`./Sorting_marking_duplicates.sh -i /path/to/input_dir -o /path/to/output_dir -m metrics.txt -p /path/to/picard.jar`

 Where,
 - -i represents the file in which the bam files to process are into;